 By mid-September, we have graduated to higher class.
 Now we move to another class with different teacher.
 Our teacher’s name is Linda*.
 She is quite a charming and warm blonde haired teacher, with a bit of Indonesian language knowledge (as she used to stay in Bali for quite a long period).
 Just like other teachers in here, she is a nice and welcoming person.
-But unlike previous ones, she gave us freedom to play our music cassette during the class, as long as the tune is pleasant to listen to anyone.
-She also seems to like my Chicago songs as well.
+She was quite a laid back and liberal teacher where her class felt more relaxed than that of Georgina*.
+She even allowed us to play our cassettes on the tape player during the class, where she seem to like my musical selection too.

 It was during this period that I also get to know some other Indonesian students as well.